 Our agricultural operations are subject to a variety of environmental laws including, the Food Quality Protection Act of 1966, the Clean Air Act, the Clean Water Act, the Resource Conservation and Recovery Act, the Federal Insecticide, Fungicide and Rodenticide Act, and the Comprehensive Environmental Response, Compensation and Liability Act.
 Compliance with these laws and related regulations is an ongoing process.
-Environmental concerns are, however, inherent in most agricultural operations, including those we conduct.
+Environmental concerns are, however, inherent in most agricultural operations, including those we conduct, and there can be no assurance that the cost of compliance with environmental laws and regulations will not be material.
 Moreover, it is possible that future developments, such as increasingly strict environmental laws and enforcement policies could result in increased compliance costs.